 We may earn money or products from the companies mentioned in this post.

 With a few road trips under our belt, I’ve definitely collected my own list of hits and misses for our time in the car!
-None of these are crafty, life-hack type things.
-These are legit, go online and buy them because if you’re reading this, you’re like me and you either don’t have time to craft, don’t have the skills to craft, don’t care enough to craft, or all three.
+None of these are crafty, life-hack-type things.
+These are legit, go online and buy them because if you’re reading this, you’re like me and you either don’t have time to craft, don’t have the skills to craft, don’t care enough to craft, or all of the above!
 Here are a few of my favorite road trip survival items…

-And besides, if you find yourself on a road trip without proper entertainment, you wind up with 6 hours of this!
-Now, in our defense, this was not supposed to be an actual road trip!
+If you find yourself on a road trip without proper entertainment, you wind up with 6 hours of this!
+In our defense, this was not supposed to be an actual road trip!
 It was a massive standby fail that found us driving from Salt Lake City to Las Vegas after spending a few days visiting my brother & his family.
 Poor guy!!!
 When that inevitable meltdown does come from someone, remember to keep your eye on the prize!
-Whether it’s laughing through it like in the video above, or keeping the picture of your destination in your mind like below, just remember to keep your cool and go with the flow!
+Whether it’s laughing through it like in the video above or keeping the picture of your destination in your mind like below, just remember to keep your cool and go with the flow!
 The kids (and you) can only handle so much.

-I LOVE a good activity book!
+I also LOVE a good activity book!
 They’re perfect for not only road trips but we use them on summer breaks, weekends, at family events, at the doctor, or in a restaurant.
-Usborne Books & More makes some incredibly well crafted and well thought out books for kids of all ages (pics link to where you can order them).
-On our last road trips, we brought along these:
+The list is ever-changing of which ones we like based on the kids’ age and interests.
+See below for some of our current favorites!

 Yep…I said coolerS.
 See above, don’t they look comfy?
 Nope!
 I’ve found now that the boys are bigger & spreading out a bit more that it works a whole lot better for us when we have 2 coolers.
-I keep a smaller one in the back seat where I can easily grab it.
-I keep just enough drinks in there to get us until the next break.
-The bigger one doesn’t fit well on the backseat floor so it has to go between the boys taking up all their space!
+I keep a smaller one in the back seat where I can easily grab it with just enough drinks in there to get us until the next break.
 I now keep a larger one in the trunk that has drinks to refill the smaller cooler, and whatever fridge items I’m bringing with us for the trip.
-Usually, I’ll throw in a few basic groceries like lunch meat & cheese, a little bit of fruit, and some juice so that we can make it until the next morning before one of us is going to the store to stock the kitchen.
-This is especially true when we make our longer trips to Gulf Shores.
-The last thing either of us wants to do after a 10+ hour day in the car is to turn back around and go to the store (although Matt normally will since odds are I forgot something we need, but at least I tried, lol).

 In my 10 years of parenting, I have tried ALL THE BACK SEAT ORGANIZERS!
-I have spent a small fortune on them only find the same result of smashed snacks, and junk all over the floor time and again.
-We tried the over the seat ones when we drove to Colorado – one ripped two hours out of town when Landry couldn’t get his toy unstuck.
+I have spent a small fortune on them only finding the same result of smashed snacks, and junk all over the floor time and again.
+We tried the over-the-seat ones when we drove to Colorado – one ripped two hours out of town when Landry couldn’t get his toy unstuck.
 We tried lap desks and they went unused.
-I tried getting all Pinterest-y and using pencil boxes, lunch boxes, and cute colorful bins only to have the pencil box of legos dump everywhere, and the crayons spill under the seat forever imprinting a rainbow in the back of Matt’s car!
-This car organizer seems to be the one that works the best.
-I don’t keep it anymore for day to day but for road trips, it works well for their activity books, markers, and other small/quick-grab items.
+I tried getting all Pinterest-y and using pencil boxes, lunch boxes, and cute colorful bins only to have the pencil box of legos dumped everywhere, and the crayons spill under the seat forever imprinting a rainbow in the back of Matt’s car!
+This car organizer is the one that works the best.

 Years ago my father-in-law told me to always pack gallon baggies when we travel.
 I can’t tell you how useful that tip has been over the years.
 I keep a whole box of them in the quick grab, snack bag when we are on the road.
 I have used them in all kinds of situations like saving leftover snacks, throwing wet clothes into after a spill, a place to put markers or crayons after we rip the box, bathing suits on the return trip if they didn’t have time to dry out, a place to keep “treasures” (rocks) we find at parks & rest stops, and more!

-Don’t forget the cheap sunglasses and flipflops.
-I keep a bag with an extra pair of cheap sunglasses for me, super cheap glasses for the boys, and a couple pairs of flipflops.
+Don’t forget the cheap sunglasses and flip-flops.
+I keep a bag with an extra pair of cheap sunglasses for me, super cheap glasses for the boys, and a couple of pairs of flip-flops.
 Everyone kicks their shoes off in our car, and the sunglasses go on and off.
 It never fails that when it’s time to get out of the car for a potty break we are missing a shoe, or it’s too bright and the sunglasses are buried somewhere.
-Keeping a bag handy of the cheap-o ones has made a huge difference in the daddy grumpy factor when we get out of the car!
-You know what I’m talking about; when dad has been driving for a few hours, is a bit cranky but still insisting that he doesn’t need a break, has already gone in to do his business and you’re still fumbling around with the kids’ junk trying to find the missing shoe, and he’s coming back out ready to go and giving you the WTF look?
-Yeah, we’ve been there too!
-I just roll my eyes and go get myself a chocolate bar!
+Keeping a bag handy of the cheap-o ones has made life a thousand times easier when we’re just running in for a quick stop!

 It’s probably a given but you’ll want to bring a bunch of snacks!
 Just play the guessing game and bring an assortment of all the snacks in your pantry because if you bring the Goldfish but not the Teddy Grahams, they’re gonna want the Teddy Grahams!
 Also, bring cash for when they want the snack at the gas station that you didn’t bring!
 It’s not worth the fight!

-My husband also keeps an emergency kit handy (post coming on that soon).
+My husband also keeps an emergency kit handy.
 Among the bizarre random things he brings, he, of course, has the jumper cables, and flashlight (anytime we have gotten a flat tire with the kids in the car it has been in the dark).

 Finally, don’t forget the pillows and blankets.
 Not that I get to sleep in the car anymore as the mama, but having my soft blanket and a pillow to at least lean on the door with goes a long way in my comfort factor when we are traveling a long distance.
 You may even get lucky and the kids will sleep.
 Mine finally do wear themselves out for a little bit…then wake up with plenty of energy, totally amped up to finally be there!

 Like what you saw in this post?
-Be sure to follow me on Pinterest and subscribe to my mailing list to receive my other essential lists as they come out!
 Is there anything I missed?
 Comment and let me know!